-Being held up or stopped for a any accident, bicycle or vehicular;
+7.5: Being held up or stopped for a any accident, bicycle or vehicle;

-Being separated “gaped” from a group by another event participant;
+7.9: Being separated “gapped” from a group by another event participant;

-Being stopped or delay at a traffic signal – the course is not closed to vehicular traffic, it is the judgment of the law enforcement officer(s) to allow the event participants to travel through intersection without stopping or for safety reason to stop the individual or group.
+7.10: Being stopped or delayed at a traffic signal – the course is not closed to vehicular traffic, it is the judgment of the law enforcement officer(s) to allow the event participants to travel through intersection without stopping or for safety reasons to stop the individual or group.

 In other words you must finish under the Official time to earn the Platinum designation.